Travel by Van in this Epic Colorado Road Trip featuring Mountains, Dunes, and Canyons

 Food/Drink

 Nini’s Taqueria was a great taco stop on Main Street.
-I got the combo plate of tacos they recommended and each came with a different fresh salsa – it was delicious!
-Plus, they also had a big shady patio in the back to dine there.
+I got the combo plate of tacos they recommended, and each came with a different fresh salsa – it was delicious!
+Plus, they also had a big shady patio in the back where you could dine.

 Ska Brewing Company has a whole new outdoor beer garden where you can try their award-winning beers as well as a snack.
 It’s a popular place with the locals, so you may even make some new friends!